OCA/field-service/fsm_team_handler/README.md

 Specifications
 ==============
+- A team is a group of field workers
+-  it can have:
-- A team can have a team leader, and a number of team members.
+    - A team leader, and a number of team members.
+    - Some basic skills a each team member needs
+    - A minimum size
+    - A maximum size
-- The jobs will be assigned to teams.
+- Jobs will be assigned to teams.
-- When we select the team, the available employees will be listed and we can select from that list.
+- When we select a team for a job, the available employees will be listed and can be select from that list to create a crew.
-- Once an employee is engaged in a job, he cannot be engaged in another job(ongoing) at the same time.
+- Once an field worker is engaged in a job (crew ?), he cannot be engaged in another job(ongoing) at the same time.
 - When he is finished with the current job, he will be available for next job.